Neck Pain While Stretching? Why?

 Return to the starting position and gently move head to the right and left

-If you are unable to perform without feeling pinching pain or stiffness on the right side more localised in the mid neck you likely have too much joint stiffness or joint pain on the right to perform this stretch safely.
+If you are unable to perform without feeling pinching pain or stiffness on the right side, or more localized in the mid neck you likely have too much joint stiffness or joint pain on the right to perform this stretch safely.

 If this is the case for you a physical therapist can help you identify why your neck is stiff and develop strategies and exercises specific to your unique, beautifully made neck.